By Emma Marshall and Nick Warburton

 Much of the city, including the business district, lies to the east of the Rhône River.
 This is one of two major rivers (the other being the Saône) that run through the very heart of the city and that you can book tours to cruise along.

-The main tourist attractions (or at least the ones you’ll want to explore on a weekend in Lyon) can be found in just a handful of central neighbourhoods.
+The main tourist attractions (or at least the ones you’ll want to explore on a weekend in Lyon) can be found in just a handful of central neighbourhoods that are more to the west.

-We focused on the following ones and below are our top tips on what to see in those areas and how you might explore them.
+We focused on the following ones and below are our top tips on what to see in those area, particularly if you are walking.

-People often ask: what is there to do in Lyon for 2 days?
+People who visit for the first time often ask: what is there to do in Lyon for 2 days?
 A lot is the short answer!

 And what should I not miss in Lyon?
 This really depends on the type of thing you enjoy seeing and doing.
-To browse some of the options, carry on reading.
+To browse some of the options, and the best things to see and do, carry on reading.

 A good place to kick off your 2 days in Lyon is the Presqu’île (city centre).